-Thinking that it is the only way to survive.
-What we don’t realize is that we are shaping ourselves into something that is not us.
+Thinking that it’s the only way to survive.
+What we don’t realize is that we are shaping ourselves into something that isn’t us.
 Through these barriers, we create to limit ourselves to be open to trust and kindness we’re eliminating the purest qualities of being human.

 Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love.Lao Tzu

-Kindness is defined as the quality of being friendly, generous, and considerate.
-Affection, gentleness, warmth, concern, and care are words associated with kindness.
-While kindness has a connotation of meaning someone is naive or weak, that isn’t the case.
-Being kind often requires courage and strength.
+Kindness is the quality of being friendly, generous, and thoughtful.
+Affection, gentleness, warmth, concern, and care are words connected with kindness.
+While kindness has an implication of meaning someone is simple or weak, that isn’t the case.
+Being kind often needs courage and strength.

 I can say this from my personal experience while I was on my 4-year-long sabbatical.
 I participated in various random acts of kindness that went far to create a better world for me and others.
 One of the acts transformed my hatred into love for the police forces in my city.

 Kindness is a simple concept, yet so impactful.
-It can make the world a better place by ending suffering at the hands of war, hunger, human rights violations, and injustice.
+It can make the world a better place.
 It has the power to drastically improve our well-being as well as that of our families, friends, acquaintances, and strangers.

-Every act of kindness creates a ripple effect that spreads from person to person with no end in sight.
-It’s contagious like a disease in which the outcome is divinely beautiful.
-There are multiple benefits of kindness:
+Every act of kindness generates a ripple effect that spreads from person to person.
+It’s contagious like a disease in which the outcome is exquisitely beautiful.
+There’re multiple benefits of kindness: